The NOVAS C astrometry library, made better.

 A direct consequence of the caching of results in NOVAS is that calculations are generally not thread-safe as implemented by the original NOVAS C 3.1 library.
 One thread may be in the process of returning cached values for one set of input parameters while, at the same time, another thread is saving cached values for a different set of parameters.
 Thus, when running calculations in more than one thread, the results returned may at times be incorrect, or more precisely they may not correspond to the requested input parameters.

-While you should never call NOVAS C from multiple threads simultaneously, SuperNOVAS caches the results in thread local variables (provided your compiler supports it), and is therefore safe to use in multi-threaded applications.
+While you should never call NOVAS C from multiple threads simultaneously, SuperNOVAS caches the results in thread local variables (provided your compiler supports it), and is therefore generally safe to use in multi-threaded applications.
 Just make sure that you:

 - use a compiler which supports the C11 language standard;